 Provisioning.
 A web-based workflow system for the rapid deployment and lifecycle management of RSA SecurID authenticators.
 Users can perform many of the steps in the authenticator deployment process, and the system automates the workflow.
 Provisioning can reduce administrative overhead associated with deploying authenticators, especially in large-scale deployments.

 RSA recommends installing the Self-Service Console on a secure server on a web tier in the DMZ.
 This installation offers the convenience of Self-Service to remote users, while protecting your internal resources.
 Self-Service configuration menus are integrated into the RSA Security Console.
 You can customize the Self-Service Console, for example to display your logo, and the Self-Service features that it displays.

-The tasks that users can perform from the Self-Service Console depend on the license installed, the options that you enable, and whether the user’s data is stored in an internal or external identity source.
+The tasks that users can perform from the Self-Service Console depend on the options that you enable and whether the user’s data is stored in an internal or external identity source.

 By default the Self-Service Console allows users to make requests to be added to the system after answering a set of security questions.
 Additionally, you can configure Authentication Manager to allow users to perform the following tasks on the Self-Service Console: